 I usually use cucumbers, carrots, cabbage, french beans and pineapple.
 For tougher vegetables such as carrots, cabbage and french beans, you might want to blanch the vegetables quickly in boiling water and then quickly dip it into ice cold water to maintain the crunchiness.
 Some recipes will ask you to add salt to soften and squeeze the water out of the vegetables but I’ve tried it and the difference is very little.
 The original recipe uses peanuts but I prefer cashew nuts.

 For the pickling rempah in the achar recipe, simply blend shallots, candle nuts, chillies, turmeric powder into a smooth spice paste, aka a rempah.
 Also extract tamarind juice from tamarind (the locals call it assam).
+If you are unable to get tamarind from your local market, you can use tamarind paste and mix it with some water to get the juice.
 Take care not to add too much turmeric, I added a bit too much one time and the rempah is a little bitter.
 Turmeric also tends to stain quite a bit, whether it’s on fabric or some kitchenware so do take note.

 How long can Achar be kept?